Wbates2012/Project_Guide/README.md

 # Project Guide
-Roadmap guide to sample projects
+Roadmap guide to sample projects by Will Bates

 ## Comprehensive Data Science Projects